winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

-User Story 15 - Task List with Api Gateway and Redis
+# User Story 15 - Task List with Api Gateway and Redis

-Status: Draft, Expected released on 2023/03/16
+> **Status**: Draft, Expected released on 2023/03/16

 The following code is an inital implementation of TaskList with api gateway and a redis db